 Note: Since March 2009, XChangeCL installs to the Windows\System32 or WinNT\System32 folder as appropriate to your system.
 (Effectively option 1 from the list below.)
 No further action should be necessary on your part, unless you have hard-coded the path to the executable in a command file or script, in which case, you can simply remove the hard-coded path.

-These options are no longer necessary, but are listed here for completeness.
+These options are no longer necessary, but are shown here for completeness.

 When running from the command-line, Windows needs to know how to find the XChangeCL program.
 There are four alternative ways of doing this: